Criticism of religion: Holy war and religious terrorism

 While terrorism is a complex subject, it is argued that terrorists are partially reassured by their religious views that God supports and rewards their actions.

 These conflicts are among the most difficult to resolve, particularly when both sides believe that God is on their side and has endorsed the moral righteousness of their claims.
-One of the most infamous quote which is associated with religious fanaticism was made during the siege of Béziers in 1209, a Crusader asked the Papal Legate Arnaud Amalric how to differentiate Catholics from Cathars when the city was taken, to which Amalric replied:"Tuez-les tous; Dieu reconnaitra les siens", or "Kill them all; God will recognize his own".
+One of the most infamous quote which is associated with religious fanaticism was made during the siege of Béziers in 1209, a Crusader asked the Papal Legate Arnaud Amalric how to differentiate Catholics from Cathars when the city was taken, to which Amalric replied: "Tuez-les tous; Dieu reconnaitra les siens", or "Kill them all; God will recognize his own".

 Theoretical physicist Michio Kaku considers religious terrorism one of the main threats to humanity's evolution from a Type 0 to a Type 1 civilization.

+However, historians of war state that multiple quantitative studies have shown that religion was not a common source for war or conflict, and due to this, historians have not embraced narratives that religion has caused frequent conflict or war in history.

 Suppression of scientific progress

+Some criticisms of religions have been religion is wrong as it is in conflict with science (i.e. Genesis creation myth, Hindu creationism).
 Recent examples of tensions between religion and science have been the creation–evolution controversy, controversies over the use of birth control, opposition to research into embryonic stem cells, or theological objections to vaccination, anesthesia and blood transfusion.